sweattep/modern_quotes/README.md

 >People are aware that they cannot continue in the same old way but are immobilized because they cannot imagine an alternative.

+>It's very hard to teach someone to see things clearly when they really don't just innately.

 >I would love to make a rap album.
 I just think it'd be an awesome challenge to do a fire-ass album at 48 years old